gbtami/pychess-variants/static/docs/chak.md

 ## Strategy

-One primary tip for beginners is always pay attention to the lines of sight for the quetzal.
+**Quetzal**: One primary tip for beginners is always pay attention to the lines of sight for the quetzal.
 Specifically, at the beginning of the game, any piece that moves in front of the quetzal opens it up to an attack on the opposing jaguar, which is a slightly favorable move.

-Regarding the jaguar, build defenses and prevent the jaguar from crossing the river.
+**Jaguar**: Regarding the jaguar, build defenses and prevent the jaguar from crossing the river.
 If the jaguar crosses before your pieces are coordinated, it can singlehandedly capture multiple pieces with ease.

+**Pawns**: Pawns in Chak are actually quite flexible and strong and also threaten promotion very early.
+Because of all this, they are not as "expendable" as pawns in other games; make sure to get good value if you are wiling to trade off your pawns, as a one pawn difference at the end of the game could make the difference between a victory and loss.

 Tempo is very, very important in Chak, as it ultimately boils down to a race to get your king to the other side.
 Positional play is also very important.